Stump Grinder Buying Guide

 Choosing a Stump Grinder

 Country Home Products offers DR Stump Grinders, and all DR models do the basic job—grinding stumps—in exactly the same way.
 By sweeping the cutting head across the stump surface, you will shave away about an inch with each pass and gradually eliminate the stump completely.
-All models will do the job equally well.
+All models will do the job equally well but there are some differences to be aware of.

-Choosing the right model for you boils down to 4 considerations:
+Choosing the right model DR Stump Grinder boils down to 4 considerations: 1) power, 2) starting, 3) transportation method, and 4) budget.

 Power translates into working efficiency.
 An increase in engine power will give you more rotational inertia to grind more smoothly, with less likelihood of bogging down.
 These performance differences will be relatively subtle for easier stump grinding (softer woods) but the harder the stumps you need to remove are, the more likely you are to benefit from extra horsepower.
 The DR line starts at 6.6 HP (PREMIER model) and goes up to 11.7 HP (PRO XL and PRO XLSP).